oce-dev/singly/README.md

 # singly(fication)

-An exercise in creating a single-page, responsive site template.
+An exercise in creating a single, full-page, responsive web page.

 ## Resources